AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

     * **Order by**

       Whether the list is to be ordered, and if so, the criteria to use for sorting.
-You can enter a criteria or select one from the drop down list provided.
+You can enter a criteria or select one from the drop-down list provided.

     * **Limit**